rawvin/methods/content/post/arch-chars.md

 ## Evolvability

-Evolvability is a meta-characteristic, an architectural wrapper that protects all the other architectural characteristics.
+- Evolvability is a meta-characteristic, an architectural wrapper that protects all the other architectural characteristics.

-## Performance

-## Scalability

-## Simplicity

-## Availability

-## Reliability